clns/node-commit-msg/README.md

 that are known for using good commit messages.
 Note that these requests will count against your GitHub
 [Rate Limiting](https://developer.github.com/v3/#rate-limiting) policy.
-For example, the following command will run against the last commits from repositories like [git/git](https://github.com/git/git/commits/master) and [torvalds/linux](https://github.com/torvalds/linux/commits/master):
+For example, the following command will run against the latest commits from repositories like [git/git](https://github.com/git/git/commits/master) and [torvalds/linux](https://github.com/torvalds/linux/commits/master):